and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 - The glass is full of water.

-Just as in English you can also use voll to indicate saturation with food
+Anyway, just like English full, you can also use voll to indicate saturation with food or alcohol…

 - Ich bin voll.